Are you using a diabetes device that has a calculator to work out your insulin doses?

 This sections will explain why, and offer some solutions.

-Most diabetes technology (Except ROCHE devices: ROCHE pumps and Expert meter – which I will address these in a future post) use IOB to prevent overcorrecting in between meals.
-They do this by registering how much insulin was given for the carbs and correction at the last meals and then using an algorithm for IOB to predict how much is still working in the body.
-This amount left as IOB is then deducted this from the potential correction required.
+Most diabetes technology (Except ROCHE devices: ROCHE pumps and Expert meter – which I will address in a future post) use IOB to prevent over correcting in-between meals.
+They do this by registering how much insulin was given for the carbs and correction at the last meal and then using an algorithm for IOB to predict how much is still working in the body.
+This amount left as IOB is then deducted from the potential correction required.
 Remember these algorithms are linear in nature as described above, and most IOB is set at 4hrs.

 Examples for mmol/l and mg/dl below: